fernandospr/blocklist-api/README.md

 * Whenever the node receives a GET request to `/v1/ips/{IPv4 address}` with an invalid IPv4 address, it'll respond with a `400 - Bad Request` status code.

-* The node schedules a task to retrieve the blocklist from IPSum and put it into cache, by default, at 00:00:00 everyday.
+* The Standalone/Cluster-Refresher node schedules a task to retrieve the blocklist from IPSum and put it into cache, by default, at 00:00:00 everyday.
 To change it, see the [Configurable Properties](#configurable-properties) section.

 Note: If the node receives a GET request to `/v1/ips/{IPv4 address}` while this process (of retrieving the blocklist and updating the cache) is running, it'll respond using the previous cache, resulting in no downtime.
 The cache is thread-safe, Spring Boot uses a `ConcurrentHashMap`.

+* Having N Standalone nodes would mean there will be N requests to IPSum periodically, instead, it's possible to configure one node as Cluster-Refresher and the rest as Cluster-Member.
+Only the Cluster-Refresher will retrieve the blocklist from IPSum, cache it and share it to the rest of the nodes.
+  * If the Cluster-Refresher is down, the rest of the Cluster-Member nodes will continue working with their blocklist cache, however, they won't get updates until a Cluster-Refresher is up again.

 ## Responsibilities
 These are the main classes and a brief summary of what they do, you can also review the tests in the `src/test` folder.